Overview

 The Problem

-Retail supply chains are decisions stacked on decisions: how much inventory to hold, when to replenish, how much capacity to reserve for fulfillment, when and how deeply to discount aging inventory.
-Each of these decisions had historically been made with siloed, ad-hoc models or manual rules that couldn’t adapt to changing demand patterns, stockouts, or external events.
+Retail supply chains are decisions stacked on decisions.
+How much inventory to hold.
+When to replenish.
+How much capacity to reserve for fulfillment.
+When and how deeply to discount aging inventory.
+Each of these decisions had historically been made with siloed, ad-hoc models or manual rules that could not adapt to changing demand patterns, stockouts, or external events.

-The challenge wasn’t just modeling accuracy — it was building systems that could ingest 5TB+ of data, produce reliable predictions within latency budgets, and be understood by business stakeholders who needed to act on the outputs.
+The challenge was not just modeling accuracy.
+It was building systems that could ingest 5TB+ of data, produce reliable predictions within latency budgets, and communicate results clearly to business stakeholders who needed to act on the outputs.

 Why It Mattered

-For enterprise retailers operating at scale, a 1% improvement in fulfillment capacity utilization or a 2% reduction in markdowns translates to tens of millions of dollars in impact.
-Wrong inventory positions create stockouts or overstock — both costly.
+For enterprise retailers operating at scale, the economics are unforgiving: small percentage shifts in fulfillment capacity utilization or markdown waste translate to large absolute numbers.
+Wrong inventory positions create stockouts or overstock - both costly.
 Inaccurate markdown timing means leaving money on the table or burning margin unnecessarily.
-The forecasts weren’t academic — every output was connected to an operational decision.
+The forecasts were not academic.
+Every output was wired to an operational decision a client would actually make, which set the bar for reliability and honesty about uncertainty far higher than a research setting would.

 Data & Inputs